A Tale of Two Cities (1958 film): Shooting

 Filming started 3 July 1957 at Bourges in France for four weeks of location work.
 The film was shot in the Loire Valley in France, because it was the only place without telegraph poles.
 Several thousand American soldiers posted nearby in Orléans were used as extras, which was needed as it was harvest time and French people were not as available.
 "The only way we were able to finish a film this ambitious on such a modest budget was by using a regular crew, so there were no fights, we just tackled it and went on until the finish", said Thomas.

 Box said "it poured with rain the whole bloody time.
 It was fated from beginning to end.
 It was unbearably hot until the day we started shooting, and then the heavens opened.
 All the costumes were wet and everything was muddy and sets fell down in the street.
-But of course Dirk was very good indeed, and he was certainly handsome!
+But of course Dirk was very good indeed, and he was certainly handsome!"

 Scenes at the home of the Marquis St. Evremonde were shot at the chateau at Valencay on the Loire.
 English locations were filmed in Buckinghamshire.
 The rest of the movie was shot at Pinewood.

-John Davis of Rank felt the film had a strong chance of success in America calling it "authentic, absorbing and beautifully played by another brilliant cast, this time headed by international favourite Dick Bogarde and the lovely and gifted young actress Dorothy Tutin."
+John Davis of Rank felt the film had a strong chance of success in America calling it "authentic, absorbing and beautifully played by another brilliant cast, this time headed by international favourite Dick [sic] Bogarde and the lovely and gifted young actress Dorothy Tutin."
 The studio felt that this film and A Night to Remember had a strong chance of appealing in America.